 - Get involved in local high schools and encourage kids to consider technician careers.
 I think everyone agrees that we need to attract more talent to our field.
 Some of my 20 Group members work with high schools in their communities to help students learn about options for automotive careers.
 If you do this, be sure to explain the great earning potential of fixed ops work.

-- Set monthly goals for technician and advisor production; review them during weekly 1-on-1 meetings.
+- Set monthly goals for technician and advisor production; review during weekly 1-on-1 meetings.
 Make sure every team member is contributing to department goals by working with them on individual achievements.
 During weekly sessions, review performance and coach anyone who hasn’t met their objectives.
-A good starting place is increasing technician production by five hours per week.
+A good starting metric is to increase technician production by five hours per week.

 - Get phone training for all front-line staff.
-We may live in a digital age, but the majority of business is still conducted by phone in fixed operations.
+We may live in a digital age, but the majority of business in fixed ops is still conducted by phone.
 Training staff to handle incoming calls properly will increase business opportunities.

 - Train service advisors in sales.
-Fixed operations directors are running service departments as sales departments, so focus on improving the skills and performance of their service advisors.
+Fixed ops directors are running service departments as sales departments, so focus on improving the skills and performance of your service advisors.
 An excellent internal training resource is your dealership’s sales manager.

 - Require advisors and managers to pre-write repair orders at the end of the day.
 Reviewing all scheduled work helps make sure parts are available and ready for customers.
 Management can also use the advanced notice to make recommendations about the proper word tracks for increased sales.

-Learn more about Kirk Felix and how he and his NCM colleagues can help your dealership through 20 Groups and in-dealership consulting.
+Learn more about how Kirk and the other NCM moderators can help your dealership through 20 Groups and in-dealership consulting.